 Makes:8 to 10 servings

-Crème de cassis adds a welcome twist, and whipped cream frosting makes decorating this treat a cakewalk.
+Crème de cassis adds a welcome twist to this easy chocolate cake topped with fresh summer berries, and whipped cream frosting makes decorating it a cakewalk.

 Make sure that all the ingredients (except the heavy cream) are at room temperature before using them in the cake.